palantir/conjure/getting_started.md

             param-type: body
 ```

+_Refer to the [Conjure specification](./specification.md) for an exhaustive list of allowed YML parameters._

 You should see a variety of files generated in your `-api-objects`, `-api-jersey` and `-api-typescript` projects.

 ## 3. Implement your server